APPLICATION TIPS FOR CAMPUS REPRESENTATIVES

 Campus Representatives can develop programmatic strategies that will enhance students’ competitiveness for a Goldwater scholarship.

-• Letters from non-research mentors should come from individuals who know the student well and can provide specific examples of attributes that will contribute to the applicants ability to have a successful research career.
+• Letters from non-research mentors should come from individuals who know the student well and can provide specific examples of attributes that will contribute to the applicant’s ability to have a successful research career.

-• Students who aspire to a Master’s degree are generally not competitive in the Goldwater competition.
+• Students who aspire to a master’s degree are generally not competitive in the Goldwater competition.